 Control adapters should inherit from the appropriate base class and follow the same inheritance model as the control.
 For example, an adapter for a control inheriting from the Control base class should inherit from either the class or the relevant ControlTypeAdapter class.

 Any specialized adapters should be defined for the specialized control under all of the device nodes in configuration .browser files.

 A properly implemented control should not assume that an adapter is attached, or that the attached adapter implements a specific interface.
 Instead, it should check for these before calling.

 It is possible to simulate overriding protected event methods in the control, such as the OnClick method of the LinkButton.
 First, create an adapter class with an OnClick method.
 Then create a new control derived from LinkButton and override the OnClick method.
 The overriden OnClick method calls the OnClick method of the adapter.
 The adapter object is available through the protected Adapter property of the Control class.
-The Adapter property of the control is null when there is no associated adapter, so any code should check for that condition before calling methods of the adapter.
+The Adapter property of the control is a null reference (Nothing in Visual Basic) when there is no associated adapter, so any code should check for that condition before calling methods of the adapter.